 My work focuses on O-isotope geochemistry including O-17, Precambrian geology and water-rock interaction.
 I routinely measure δD, δ17O and δ18O in sedimentary, igneous, and hydrothermally altered rocks to learn something new about the environment at the time.
 Normally, I like to study old (Precambrian) rocks because there are fewer reliable environmental proxies, thus, the world is less constrained, and the approaches must be creative.
 I also enjoy studying modern environments, be it altered oceanic crust, hydrothermal vent fluids or a geothermal plant.

-As a lead researcher, I have targeted:
+As a lead scientists, I have targeted:

 - Seawater isotope value recorded in well-preserved 2.41 Ga altered basalts